Reefer trailer vs. Dry Van

 What is the Purpose of a Reefer Trailer?

-This, combined with their insulated walls, makes them the only type of trailer suitable for transporting perishable items.
+The use of refrigerated trailers to convey any cargo requiring temperature-controlled transport.
+This, in conjunction with their insulated walls, makes them the only trailer type suited for transporting perishable goods.

-Aside from perishable food, beverages, and pharmaceuticals, these trailers are also used to transport hazardous materials that must be kept at a specific temperature.
-Acetic acid, phenol, propionic acid, and ethyl acetate are a few examples.
+In addition transporting perishable food, beverages, and medications, these trailers also transport hazardous goods that require a precise temperature.
+A few examples are acetic acid, phenol, propionic acid, and ethyl acetate.

 What Are Reefer Truck Unsuitable For Shipping?